Chrysler 300 Insurance Rates

 Rates are averaged for all Chrysler 300 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Right Chrysler 300 Insurance
+How to Shop for the Right Chrysler 300 Insurance

-Finding better rates on auto insurance not only requires having a decent driving record, but also having a positive credit history, paying for small claims out-of-pocket, and possibly raising deductibles.
-Shop around every year by getting quotes from direct insurance companies, and also from your local independent and exclusive agents.
+Getting lower rates on car insurance requires having a decent driving record, maintaining a good credit score, being claim-free, and maximizing policy discounts.
+Set aside time to shop around every other policy renewal by requesting quotes from direct car insurance companies like Progressive, GEICO, and Esurance, and also from your local independent and exclusive agents.

-The following items are a quick rundown of the coverage data raised in the charts and tables above.
+The following items are a quick rundown of the ideas that were raised in the charts and tables above.

-- 16 to 18-year-old drivers are expensive to insure, with premiums being up to $437 per month if full coverage is purchased
+- 16 to 18-year-old drivers are expensive to insure, possibly costing $437 a month if the policy includes full coverage

-- Drivers with reckless driving or DUI convictions may pay on average $1,610 more each year than a driver with a clean driving record
+- Higher risk drivers with reckless driving or DUI convictions may pay on average $1,610 more each year than a driver with a clean driving record

 We’d like to answer a couple questions.
 First, does a Chrysler 300 last long?
 They will last upwards of 200K miles with the proper maintenance.
 Second, “Are Chrysler 300 expensive to maintain?”
 They have a 10 year maintenance cost of $10,600 which is expensive for the style and model of vehicle.